Before you Consider Hiring a Divorce Lawyer, Here’s What you Should Know.

-Very often, I hear from my clients they are considering divorce but cannot understand or explain exactly why.
+Very often, I hear from my clients they are considering divorce but cannot explain to me or themselves exactly why.
 They are unable to find words they consider accurate to express their desire to dissolve their marriage.
 Their spouse has not cheated on them, become violent or otherwise violated any of the tenets of matrimony.

 Here are some things to consider in reaching the decision of whether to stay or go: